 The Katy Land Trust strives to make all Missourians more aware of the need to conserve these remarkable vistas.
 Missouri’s water, agricultural resources and natural scenic beauty are some of the state’s greatest assets.
 We believe that if we truly understand the value of these assets, we will be motivated to conserve them for future generations of Missourians.

-- Peers Store: Every weekend in September and October of 2015, the newly-renovated Peers Store was open to celebrate the 25th Birthday of the Katy Trail.
-Peers Store is closed for the season and will re-open in April.
+- Peers Store: The newly-renovated Peers Store is closed for the season and will re-open in April!
 Learn about the historic Peers Store here.

 - Land Trusts: We advise private landowners on how their property can be permanently protected for farming, forestry, and recreation uses.
 Learn how here.